ogelbric/Arcas_with_Harbor/README.md

 ### Power on the deployed VM and ssh to it

-### Run a few commands to see that nothing is running and we have a mount point.
+### Run a few commands to see that everything is running and we have a mount point.

 ```
 docker images -a
 docker ps -a
 lsof | grep -i Harbor
-netstat -na | grep -i Harbor
+netstat -na | grep -i Listen | grep 9443
 df -h | grep -i Harbor
 ```

-### And harbor wants to run but errors out
+### And Harbor is running with out errors

 ```
 systemctl status harbor